FrameOS/frameos-docs/docs/intro.md

 1. **Centralized Deployment:** The FrameOS Controller connects to Raspberry Pis via SSH for direct software installation.

-2. **Diagram Editor**: A drag-and-drop interface to combine apps into scenes, with prebuilt blocks like "Website screenshot", "OpenAI image", and "Calendar overlay" for you to arrange.
+2. **Diagram Editor**: A drag-and-drop interface to combine apps into scenes, with prebuilt blocks like "Browser screenshot", "OpenAI image", and "Calendar overlay" for you to arrange.

 3. **Python Apps**: FrameOS apps are Python-based, and can be edited in the controller.
 Peek into and modify existing apps, or write your own.